Working from home: beyond the couch

 The environment

-Let's start with something simple.
-If you are going to work from home you will have a space adapted for it; a table, a desk, another room...
-But you are at home and there is something you can't get rid of: your cell phone.
+We start with something simple.
+If you are going to work from home, you will have a space adapted for it; a table, a desk, another room...
+But you are at home and there is surely something that you do not get rid of: the mobile phone.

-Your first routine is going to be the following, every day when you sit down or go into that room, you are going to leave your cell phone out.
-Surely you have one for work or a landline where clients can contact you; your private cell phone where your friends write WhatsApps to you all the time is not something you should have with you.
+Your first routine is going to be the following, every day when you sit down or enter that room, you are going to leave your mobile phone outside.
+Surely you have one for work or a landline where customers can contact you; your private mobile phone where your friends send you WhatsApps at all hours is not something you should have with you.

 On the other hand, it is proven that a positive environment becomes a productive environment.
 We love working with piped music and one of the advantages of working from home in terms of atmosphere is that you are the DJ.